 The next question concerns what is the appropriate process to remove an invalid lien claim.
 Once you have determined that a lien claim is invalid, whether residential or commercial, the first thing that should be done is that an appropriate notice should be provided to the contractor demanding that the lien claim be discharged.
 It is suggested that this be done via certified and regular mail and any other delivery alternatives which are available.
 Once this notice is given, typically a short period of time is given for the lien claim to be discharged.
 A typical period would be approximately two weeks.
 If the lien claim is not properly discharged, a Complaint may be filed with the Court in the county wherein the lien claim was filed.
 This process can be done in a summary fashion pursuant to Rule 4:67, and if successful, would entitle the property owner to counsel fees, costs, and potentially sanctions.

-Due to the technical nature of the process involved in removing a lien claim, it is suggested that a property owner consult with an attorney.
+Due to the technical nature of the process involved in removing a lien claim, it is suggested that a property owner consult with a New Jersey business law attorney.
 This attorney should know the appropriate form of the original notification, as well as the process of filing a Complaint to remove the lien claim should the contractor not properly discharge the invalid lien claim.
 The attorneys at Stark & Stark are equipped to handle such a matter if you have been wrongfully subjected to an invalid or improperly filed lien claim.